Arizona gives you real tools to protect what you have built. Most people never use them.

 QPRTs work best when interest rates are higher, since the IRS valuation formula is more favorable in that environment.
 They also require careful planning around what happens to the property after the trust term ends.
 We explain the full picture before recommending this structure to any client.

 A properly structured LLC separates your personal assets from business liabilities.
 If your business faces a lawsuit, creditors generally cannot reach your personal accounts or your home.
-Arizona's charging order protection also limits what a personal creditor can do with your LLC membership interest — they generally cannot seize it or force a distribution.
+Arizona's charging order protection also limits what a personal creditor can do with your LLC membership interest.
+They generally cannot seize it or force a distribution.

 That protection only holds if the LLC is maintained correctly.
 Commingling funds, ignoring operating agreement formalities, or treating the LLC as a personal account can allow a court to pierce the corporate veil regardless of how the entity was set up.
 We handle both the formation and the structural guidance to make sure the protection holds.